NAR Commission Lawsuit Hub

 • All Realtors must explain to all buyers and sellers that Realtor commissions are not “standard” nor “set” by any law, association, or brokerage.

-• Due to the rules above our listing form and listing agreement documentation will now state: Buyer Concessions/Agent Commissions: We believe it is in your best interest to consider all offers, as they can always be negotiated.
+• Due to the rules above our listing form and listing agreement documentation will now state: B. Buyer Concessions/Agent Commissions: We believe it is in your best interest to consider all offers, as they can always be negotiated.
 Offers with concessions or commissions can still result in a favorable bottom line.
 Are you open to receiving offers that may include concessions or commissions?
-Yes/No
+Yes____ No____

 Going forward, all commissions can be negotiated during the offer process, which is how we have always felt it should be.